Rusmir Halilović: Recent activity

 After closing up his basketball academy for young players RIN Sarajevo which launched future international stars and Bosnia and Herzegovina NT members such as Goran Suton and Nihad Dedovic, along with Turkey NT member and 2014 FIBA EC MVP Cedi Osman.
 He resides in the capitol of Croatia, Zagreb.

-He is still an active consultant of all major Croatian basketball teams (KK Cedevita Zagreb, KK Cibona Zagreb, KK Zadar, KK Zagreb), particularly involved in the area of developing top notch basketball prospects and searching for a players who have the potential to become the future leaders.
+He is still an active consultant for Croatian basketball teams (KK Cedevita Zagreb, KK Cibona Zagreb, KK Zadar, KK Zagreb), particularly involved in the area of developing basketball prospects and searching for players who have the potential to become future leaders.

-Last couple of years he was the leading coaching voice in the campaign of convincing Cibona Zagreb and Croatian NT coaching staff that future NBA player Dario Saric (Philadelphia 76ers) should be playing at the point guard position.

 Recently he has also been active in scouting prospects who compete in the local development CroHoops league (Zagreb, Croatia).

-His career is to be detailed in an upcoming book about international basketball during 1980s and early 1990s written by the Croatian freelance basketball journalist Marjan Crnogaj.